MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 This point-cloud has been generated from Mash (see `mash2pointcloud
 <https://github.com/MrLixm/Autodesk_Maya/tree/main/src/mash2pointcloud>`_)
-and contains the most-commonly used attributes.
+and contains the most commonly used attributes.

 Here is what it looked like in Maya :